raspberrypilearning/grow-a-tree/en/step_2.md

 ```
 + Does that tree just keep on growing?
 Hmmm, nice but remember we do need to end this game sometime soon!

-+ Drag the blocks back in to script again and re-run the program.
++ Drag the blocks back in to the script again.
 Finger's crossed no blocks have gone astray.

 + Run the program to check.
 --- /task ---